 Original equipment manufacturers (OEMs) are critical to the global supply chain.
 Industries ranging from automotive to medical rely on OEMs to produce reliable, high-quality components.

 However, today OEMs find themselves navigating a new era of uncertainty.
 B2B buyer expectations are changing rapidly, and business models are adjusting accordingly.
 For example, an increase in counterfeit parts masquerading as OEM components means that more OEMs are turning to tracking and traceability practices such as labeling components with durable barcode labels and asset tags to track items throughout the supply chain and verify the authenticity of OEM parts.
+(Learn more about traceability and why it’s important.)

 With many industries in flux, it’s critical for OEMs to stay updated on the latest developments in their field so they can stay agile.
 Consult these top 50 articles, blogs, organizations, and resource directories to stay abreast of the latest news and best practices for OEMs and keep an eye on the competitive landscape.